 2) Pro Athletes and Toddlers: They break rules they know they’re not supposed to break.

-Professional athletes break rules all the time, everything from skipping practice to blatantly injuring another player to taking performance enhancing drugs.
+Professional athletes break rules all the time, everything from skipping practice to blatantly injuring another player to taking performance-enhancing drugs.
 Former basketball player Allen Iverson had an infamous press conference in which he constantly used the phrase “We’re talking about practice!” when it leaked to the media that he kept missing mandatory Philadelphia 76er practice.
-He kept testing his then coach, Hall-of-Famer Larry Brown, on the subject.
+He kept testing his then-coach, Hall-of-Famer Larry Brown, on the subject.
 He tested the media.
 He tested the Philadelphia faithful.
-Toddlers consistently test their boundaries with parents.
+Toddlers consistently test their boundaries with their parents.
 They know well enough not to climb on bookcases, but they do it anyway … again and again and again.
 Athletes receive punishments for rule breaking such as suspensions and fines.
 Toddlers receive timeouts or trips to the “penalty box” just like hockey players commit slashing penalties.

 3) Pro Athletes and Toddlers: They refuse to accept blame or admit mistakes.

 How many times have you seen a football player cause an obvious penalty and then get up and act as if the referee were blind or had it in for him?
 “Me??
-I didn't do anything!”
+I didn’t do anything!”
 And how many times have you asked your toddler if they smeared ChapStick all over the television only to hear an unabashed “No!”
 For years cyclist Lance Armstrong denied using steroids despite piles and piles of evidence against him.
 He even destroyed people’s lives in order to protect his image.
 Meanwhile, toddlers break things; hit, kick or bite other kids; and destroy precious items and blame it on either siblings or imaginary creatures.
-Both professional athletics and toddlerhood are rife with the blame game and constant “I didn’t do its.”
+Both professional athletics and toddlerhood are rife with the blame game and constant “I didn’t do it.”
 While all we can do is sit back and hope our ballplayer heroes stay clean, it’s our job as parents to teach our toddlers that admitting mistakes is OK and accepting blame is a part of life.

 4) Pro Athletes and Toddlers: They have a sense of entitlement.